Snipping Vs Laser

 Snipping

-Snipping is usually undertaken with surgical scissors instead of laser.
-There are no cauterising or coagulating effects, and the area under the tongue is very vascular.
-To prevent bleeding, stitches or electrosurgery are used.
+Snipping is usually undertaken with surgical scissors.
+There are no cauterising or coagulating effects, and the area under the tongue is vascular.
+To manage bleeding, sutures or electrosurgery may be used.

-Thus, it might be impossible to fully release the tie underneath the membrane lining the mouth.
-When it comes to older children, it is more likely that stitches will be required.
-This is generally done under general anaesthetic.
+In some cases, it may be more difficult to fully release the tie underneath the membrane lining the mouth.
+For older children, sutures are more likely to be required, and the procedure is often done under general anaesthetic.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.